 The most common of these disorders occurs when the joint cracks and pops when moved, and can be quite unsettling or uncomfortable for many patients.
 This normally occurs when the disc that articulates the joint is displaced and creates air bubbles, friction of the bone and unnecessary tension on the joint.
 However, it is an easily treated disorder, and with proper care and supervision of an oral specialist or dentist, you can be free of this annoying and painful condition.

 Symptoms of TMJ

-Upon opening your mouth, you may hear a pop or click which will then echo when you close your mouth.
-This causes pain, inflammation, not to mention the sound is highly irritating given the proximity of the bone to your ear.
+Upon opening your mouth, you may hear a pop or click that will then echo when you close your mouth.
+This causes pain and inflammation, not to mention that the sound is highly irritating given the proximity of the bone to your ear.

 - Tenderness of the jaw and area around the jaw.

 - Joint-lock, making it difficult to open and close your mouth.

 - General facial pain due to tension on facial muscles.